Skip to main content

 You don’t have to migrate everything at once.
 Start with a subset:

-1. Export only your critical production monitors
+1. Declare and import only your critical production monitors

 2. Deploy and validate